pranav-ganesh/tp/docs/DeveloperGuide.md

 However, the findAll command should be tested roughly the same way.
 Only difference is when multiple valid fields are supplied at once.
 </div>

-1. Finding contacts that have a certain substring in their name
+1. Finding contacts by specifying only 1 field

    * Test case: `findAny n/bob`
    Expected: Only contacts that have the substring 'bob' in their name are displayed

-2. Finding contacts that have a certain interest

    * Test case `findAny i/run`
    Expected: Only contacts that have the substring 'run' in any of their interests are displayed